Wang-lab-UCSD/mEpigram/README.md

 If you use k=8 by inputting background_typeE-8.tsv (you need to generate this), graphE-8mer (download it from our website) instead, you should be able to find several highly enriched m-motifs.

 *Note: This pipeline must be executed in the mepigram main directory.
+For more information, execute: python mepigram_wrapper.py -h

 #### mEpigram preprocessing scripts: